MishraAnku/Projects---Goverment-of-India-/README.md

 🏛️ Project Context

-This project supported the official GDP data release by Government of India's MoSPI — a high-stakes, time-bound statistical reporting cycle.
+This project supported the official GDP data release process for the Ministry of Statistics and Programme Implementation (MoSPI), Government of India.
+It involved end-to-end national accounts data processing, sector-wise GVA analysis, forecasting, and automated reporting aligned with the GDP press release cycle based on the new base year (2022–23).

+The objective was to improve the speed, accuracy, and reliability of GDP advance estimates and reduce manual dependency in a highly time-sensitive reporting environment.

 Step-by-Step Execution